balena-os/balena-supervisor/docs/debugging-supervisor.md

 # Working with the Supervisor

-Service: `balena-supervisor.service`
+Service: `balena-supervisor.service`, or `resin-supervisor.service` if OS < v2.78.0

-The balena Supervisor is the service that carries out the management of the software release on a device, including determining when to download updates, the changing of variables, ensuring services are restarted correctly, etc. It is, in effect, the on-device agent for balenaCloud.
+The balena Supervisor is the service that carries out the management of the software release on a device, including determining when to download updates, the changing of variables, ensuring services are restarted correctly, etc.
+It is the on-device agent for balenaCloud.

-As such, it's imperative that the Supervisor is operational and healthy at all times, even when a device is not connected via the Internet, as it still ensures the running of a device that is offline.
+As such, it's imperative that the Supervisor is operational and healthy at all times, even when a device is not connected to the Internet, as the Supervisor still ensures the running of a device that is offline.

-The Supervisor itself is a Docker service that runs alongside any installed user services and the healthcheck container (more on that later).
-One major advantage of running it as a Docker service is that it can be updated just like any other service (although actually carrying that out is slightly different to updating user containers, see 'Updating the Supervisor').
+The Supervisor itself is a Docker service that runs alongside any installed user services and the healthcheck container.
+One major advantage of running it as a Docker service is that it can be updated just like any other service, although carrying that out is slightly different than updating user containers.
+(See [Updating the Supervisor](#82-updating-the-supervisor)).

+Before attempting to debug the Supervisor, it's recommended to upgrade the Supervisor to the latest version, as we frequently release bugfixes and features that may resolve device issues.

-Assuming you're still logged into your development device, run the following:
+Otherwise, assuming you're still logged into your development device, run the following:

 ```shell
 root@debug-device:~# systemctl status balena-supervisor